checkedc/checkedc-clang/README.md

 "monorepo".
 To align with upstream, we are now planning to transition Checked C to a monorepo.

-Starting the first week of Oct 2019, the checkedc-clang project will transition to monorepo.
+Starting the last week of October 2019, the checkedc-clang project will transition to a monorepo.
 This would result in the following changes:

 1. [checkedc-llvm](https://github.com/Microsoft/checkedc-llvm) and
 [checkedc-clang](https://github.com/Microsoft/checkedc-clang) (as well as other